What is type 1 diabetes life expectancy? How long can a type 1 diabetic live?

 It is unnecessary to worry about life expectancy of type 1 diabetes patients.
 The disease does not incapacitate any person from doing worthwhile activities to achieve a long and healthy life.
 It must not restrict you.
 It’s only a deficiency that can be controlled with enough self-discipline on food intake, exercise and insulin replacement therapy.

-In fact there are famous people who have actually lived positively through type 1 diabetes and have succeeded in their fields.
+There are famous people who have actually lived positively through type 1 diabetes and have succeeded in their fields.
 Some of them were actively involved in sports, literature, music and arts.
 They all want to inspire people to realize that having type 1 diabetes does not make you less of a person, that whatever deficiency you have with insulin can be enriched by your talents and abilities.

 Here are some celebrities with type 1 diabetes: